AndersGiovanni/AGMoller/README.md

 I'm a Data Scientist at [Firmnav](https://firmnav.com/) and MSc student in Data Science at [IT University of Copenhagen](https://itu.dk/).

-- 🤟 I teach computers understand language.
+- 🤖 I'm trying to teach computers how to understand language and communicate more like humans.
-- 🇩🇰 I'm trying to see if I can help building cool NLP tools in Danish.
+- 🇩🇰 I'm passionate about building exciting NLP tools in Danish and exploring the potential they hold.
-- 🏥 I'm also particularly interested in combining the two above and apply it in the healthcare sector.
+- 🏥 As a healthcare enthusiast, I'm especially interested in combining NLP with healthcare to create innovative solutions that can improve patient care.
-- 👨🏼‍💻 I recently started tracking my ML experiments on [Weights & Biases](https://wandb.ai/hrmussa).
-Go check it out, it's a nice tool.
+- 👨🏼‍💻 Recently, I started tracking my machine learning experiments on [Weights & Biases](https://wandb.ai/hrmussa) - a powerful tool that helps me keep my research experiments organized.
+Check it out!
 - 🔗 You can find me on [Twitter](https://twitter.com/AndersGiovanni) and [LinkedIn](https://www.linkedin.com/in/anders-giovanni-m%C3%B8ller-b02458105/).

 <p align="left">